Sebelino/nixos-config/environments/t14s/README.md

 If the keyboard appears to be stuck, check that Sway is not in Resize mode (Mod+r).
 Try ESC.
 And try the physical Caps Lock key, because the problem seems to be that the CTRL is pressed down (?).

+## Troubleshooting: Touchpad stops working

+Did the touchpad suddenly stop working?
+Rebooting does not help?
+Does the issue persist even if you boot into Windows?

+Try shutting off the computer completely (instead of rebooting).
+Wait for a few seconds, then power on.
+This has fixed the problem on at least two occasions.